YLaguna506/Project_1_EvadeGame/README.md

 To control the main cube, you must use the keyboard keys 'wasd'.
 The enemy cubes at the start, begin to fall down until they reach the bottom.
-Then they will fall from the sky continuously at random y - axis ranges.
+Then they will fall from the sky continuously at random x - axis ranges.
 All of this is done thanks to infinite loops, and the time.sleep() function.
 75 enemy cubes are created from the start.